 |Mission Statement of the Planning and the Black Community Division (PBCD)|

-- Proof of enrollment in graduate program, list of graduate programs applied to, or acceptance to graduate program
+- Proof of enrollment in graduate planning program or letter of acceptance to graduate planning program

-For more information, contact PBCD Vice Chairperson of Policy at firstname.lastname@example.org
+For more information, contact PBCD Vice Chairperson of Programs at firstname.lastname@example.org.